LedgerHQ/ledger-live/docs/canonical-ways-to-investigate-bugs.md

 When a Synchronisation bug occurs, which usually is spotted by seeing a failure in the Sync icon or global notification, we can easily spot the problem in the logs.

 Usually, just seeing the logs will be enough, but sometimes we need to go deeper and try to reproduce on our side.
 We had a lot of Tezos bugs that were specific to some accounts, for instance, Tezos KT accounts with more than 100 transactions.
-It was easier to spot the problem by putting ourselves in the feet of our users.
+It was easier to spot the problem by putting ourselves in the shoes of our users.

 **What you essentially will need is the Account xpub.** It can either be asked to the user or spotted in the logs: